cujojs/when/README.md

 * *Temporarily* removed calls to `Object.freeze`.
 Promises are no longer frozen due to a horrendous v8 performance penalty.
 [Read discussion here](https://groups.google.com/d/topic/cujojs/w_olYqorbsY/discussion).
 	* **IMPORTANT:** Continue to treat promises as if they are frozen, since `freeze()` will be reintroduced once v8 performance improves.
 * [when/debug](https://github.com/cujojs/when/wiki/when-debug) now allows setting global a debugging callback for rejected promises.

-### 1.5.2

-* Integrate @domenic's [Promises/A Test Suite](https://github.com/domenic/promise-tests).
-Runs via `npm test`.
-* No functional change

-### 1.5.1

-* Performance optimization for [when.defer](when/blob/master/docs/api.md#whendefer), up to 1.5x in some cases.
-* [when/debug](https://github.com/cujojs/when/wiki/when-debug) can now log exceptions and rejections in deeper promise chains, in some cases, even when the promises involved aren't when.js promises.

-### 1.5.0

-* New task execution and concurrency management: [when/sequence](when/blob/master/docs/api.md#whensequence), [when/pipeline](when/blob/master/docs/api.md#whenpipeline), and [when/parallel](when/blob/master/docs/api.md#whenparallel).
-* Performance optimizations for [when.all](when/blob/master/docs/api.md#whenall) and [when.map](when/blob/master/docs/api.md#whenmap), up to 2x in some cases.
-* Options for disabling [paranoid mode](when/blob/master/docs/api.md#paranoid-mode) that provides a significant performance gain in v8 (e.g. Node and Chrome).
-See this [v8 performance problem with Object.freeze](http://stackoverflow.com/questions/8435080/any-performance-benefit-to-locking-down-javascript-objects) for more info.
-* **Important:** `deferred` and `deferred.resolver` no longer throw when resolved/rejected multiple times.
-They will return silently as if the they had succeeded.
-This prevents parties to whom *only* the `resolver` has been given from using `try/catch` to determine the state of the associated promise.
-	* For debugging, you can use the [when/debug](https://github.com/cujojs/when/wiki/when-debug) module, which will still throw when a deferred is resolved/rejected multiple times.

 [Full Changelog](https://github.com/cujojs/when/wiki/Changelog)